programminPete/nova-dogwalk/README.md

 # Walk the Dog

-Thank you so much for the opportunity!
-I love companies who give take homes (or just realstic live coding) challenges, as opposed to arbitrary algorithm questions.
-So, immediate +1 to Novalabs culture! (and I love dogs.. +2 lol).

 Please let me know if this whimsical link is not accessible as most of the information is there: https://whimsical.com/novalabs-dogwalker-app-6dSeaD6SqtjnsXXdFjr7Qx